Luckyogbeide/Merchandise-Sales-Analysis/README.md

  Report on Quantity

- This report shows the local and international quantity of product sold, the different between the quantity sold, the regional Quantity sold and different product category quantity sold.
+ This report shows the local and international quantity of product sold, the different between the quantity sold, the regional Quantity sold and different product category of quantity sold.

 ![](SalesAnalysisBasedOnQuantity.png)
+### Findings

 🧾 Summary: Sales by Quantity
 - Total Quantity Sold: 1,080 units